timmycarr/iot-button-kubernetes/README.md

-# Using the AWS IOT Button to Launch the Heptio Kubernetes Quickstart
+# IOT Button - Heptio Quickstart

 Currently a work in progress.